ankraft/onem2mlib/README.md

 # onem2mlib
 **Version 0.7**

-This Python3 module implements a library to access and manage resources on a oneM2M CSE.
+This Python 3 module implements a library to access and manage resources on a oneM2M CSE.

 ## Introduction